jenkinsci/kubernetes-plugin/README.md

 }
 ```

-Commands will be executed by default in the `jnlp` container, where the Jenkins agent is running.
+Commands will be executed by default in the designated agent container, where the Jenkins agent is running.
-(The `jnlp` name is historical and is retained for compatibility.)

-This will run in the `jnlp` container:
+This will run in the agent container:
 ```groovy
 podTemplate {
     node(POD_LABEL) {